-'''

 wis2box.data.synop2bufr.SYNOP2BUFR

-'''

 This plugin converts SYNOP ASCII data into BUFR using synop2bufr.
 A file-pattern can be used to filter on incoming data based on a regular expression.

-Note that the regular expression must contain two groups (for 4-digit year and 2-digit month), which are used as part of synop2bufr processing.
+Note that the regex must contain two groups (for year and month), which are used as part of synop2bufr processing.
 Consult the synop2bufr documentation for more information.